usagitoneko97/klara/A3.LVN/Version2/readme.md

 5 = 2     # d = z   ---> substituted
 ```

-Converting this back to ssa is fairly simple.
-It will look up the variable associate with this value number by the list that built in [section1.2.2](https://github.com/usagitoneko97/python-ast/tree/master/A3.LVN/Version2#122-enumerating-variables).
+Converting this back to SSA is fairly simple.
+It will look up the variable associated with this value number by the list that built-in [section1.2.2](https://github.com/usagitoneko97/python-ast/tree/master/A3.LVN/Version2#122-enumerating-variables).

 Result:
 ```python